 “Inspired by the sexual success of these ancient love teachings (who wouldn’t be?), Cosmo came up with a list of tantric sex positions to tempt, tease, then thoroughly please”

 There is one useful link in the first page of results, and this is a good place to start investigating the historical background of Tantra in India.
 You’ll notice this is a website about spirituality, not about sex and relationships!

 Now, we are not saying that you can’t have Tantric sex.
 Just that sex is not the most important part of learning how to practice Tantra.
 In fact, there are entire schools of Tantra in which physical sex is not part of the practice.
 There are known as “right-hand” Tantra.
-Sexual union is symbolised by the shivalingam, by flowers and fruit, and by visualisation in meditation.
+Sexual union is symbolized by the shivalingam, by flowers and fruit, and by visualization in meditation.

 However, the most famous form of the traditional Tantric ritual, the maithuna ritual, involves actual sexual union, so let’s take a close look at how to have Tantric sex.

 How to practice Tantra and have Tantric sex

 The most important aspect of Tantric sex is the spiritual context.